EndPointCorp/end-point-blog/2023/07/unix-tools.md

 Sometimes I need to use awk for scripting, but most of the time, I use it for parsing things like IP addresses in log files, or any other string in logs.
 For example, you can check for plaintext passwords or credit card details in places they're not supposed to be.

-The sed & awk book started with the introduction of ed, a line editor.
+The sed & awk book started with the introduction of ed, an ancient line editor.
 Then it touched on the field separator, which is represented by the `-F` flag.

 In the following example, I ran the `blkid` command in order to check the UUID of the SCSI devices that connected to my computer, then used awk to only show the output I needed.